 While still at Chemwabul Primary School in Keiyo, Cheruiyot who weighs in at 38kg when in competition, started taking athletics seriously in 1996 while still in Standard Four (fourth year) competing at school competitions.
 “I noticed I had talent to run,” she said.
 “I found motivation within myself to do it.”

 The following year, Cheruiyot’s brimming talent was discovered by veteran coach David Maiyo, who took her under his care, entering her in the national trials, in Nairobi, for the 1997 World Cross Country Championships.
 “When I went there, I won and was in the national team’s camp in Kigali (Embu, 130km from Nairobi),” she said.
 “However, I was dropped from the team for being under age.”

 In 1998, Cheruiyot had to repeat Standard 5 but most importantly, it was the year she broke into the junior ranks of the national team and made her international debut, finishing fifth in the junior women’s race at the World Cross, in Marrakech.

 Still a primary school pupil, Cheruiyot again made the national team for the World Cross Country the following year, 1999, this time in Belfast, where she took junior silver.
 Then, at the All Africa Games, in Johannesburg in June, she gained her first major track honour, bronze in the 5000m.
-That was after the amazing talent topped the national track and field championships to become the country’s 5000m title-holder.
+That was after she had topped the national track and field championships.

 In 2000, the schoolgirl was crowned World Cross Country junior champion in Vilamoura, Portugal, before taking silver on the track in Kenya’s Championships to qualify for the Sydney Olympics.